 You provide the cat and return it to its home (where you trapped it) after we provide the trap (if necessary) and veterinary services.
 Cats sterilized by Operation Catnip are anesthetized, examined, given pain relief medication, vaccinated for rabies and feline infectious diseases, given antibiotics, treated for fleas and de-wormed to lessen public health risks and to improve the quality of their lives.

-If you merely trapped and removed the cat, you would simply open up space for a new cat to join the colony and would not reduce the total population.
+If you merely trapped and removed the cat, you would simply open up space for a new cat to in the area and would not reduce the total population.
 If there is a food supply, the cats will come.
 If you just stopped feeding, the cats may leave the area, but spaying and neutering is the only effective way to drive down the population.

 Cats keep rodent populations down too!